-You study two degrees at the same time in a single programme of study.
+With these conjoint programmes you study two degrees at the same time in a single programme of study.
 It’s usually possible to complete two three-year degrees in four to five years.
-You need to maintain a B grade average across all courses and do courses from each degree every year.

-The difference between double degrees and conjoint programmes is that in the double degrees you apply for and enrol separately in each of the two degrees.
+You could also study double degrees, where you apply for and enrol separately in each of the two degrees.
+Double degrees can be completed either one after the other or at the same time.
 If you’re considering doing this, it’s important that you contact AUT to discuss your plans.
-Double degrees can be completed either one after the other or concurrently.

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.